JamieBort/Weight-Lifting-App/README.md

 # weight-lifting-app

+##What is this?
 An app to record my workout each session.

+It needs to replicate https://wger.de/ and/or Jefit.
+Specifically

+* have a component that counts down between sets.

+* have a component that allows me to choose between the following units
+    * distance covered (as in walking lunges)
+        * feet
+    * weight
+        * pounds
+        * kg
+    * etc.
+* add specific exercises to my leg/back/arms/etc. day/routine
+* add a leg day/routine

+* store my data where?

+* display my data how?

 Created using the `expo init weight-lifting-app` command from [Setting up the development environment](https://reactnative.dev/docs/environment-setup) documentation.